Hanover Sewerage Authority

 |Wynne, Michael||Executive Director||-|

-The Authority was created by the Township in 1956 to provide wastewater collection & treatment service within Hanover Twp.
-This action was taken in response to ongoing failures of septic systems and to plan & provide for future treatment needs.
-Planning & construction began in the mid 1950's.
+The Hanover Sewerage Authority was created by the Township in 1956 to provide wastewater collection and treatment service within Hanover Township.
+This action was taken in response to ongoing failures of septic systems and to plan and provide for future treatment needs.
+Planning and construction began in the mid-1950s.
 The plant began operation in November of 1961.

 At the present time, approximately 99% of the Township is sewered.
-The Authority also provides service to contiguous residential areas of Morris Plains, Morris Twp., Parsippany-Troy Hills and to industry in East Hanover.
+The Authority also provides service to contiguous residential areas of Morris Plains, Morris Township, Parsippany-Troy Hills, and to industry in East Hanover.

-The collection system consists of approximately 80 miles of pipe varying in size from 8" to 36" in diameter.
+The collection system consists of approximately 80 miles of pipe varying in size from 8 inches to 36 inches in diameter.
 Within the Township, this system is operated by the Authority.
-The majority of this system was constructed by the Hanover Sewerage Authority in existing developed areas of the Township in the 1960's and early 1970's.
+The majority of this system was constructed by the Hanover Sewerage Authority in existing developed areas of the Township in the 1960s and early 1970s.
 As new areas of the Township were developed, they were connected to the system.